Van Morrison: Start of solo career with Bang Records and "Brown Eyed Girl": 1967

 Following the death of Berns in 1967, Morrison became involved in a contract dispute with Berns' widow, Ilene Berns, that prevented him from performing on stage or recording in the New York area.
 The song "Big Time Operators", released in 1993, is thought to allude to his dealings with the New York music business during this period.
 He moved to Boston, Massachusetts, and faced personal and financial problems; he had "slipped into a malaise" and had trouble finding concert bookings.
 He regained his professional footing through the few gigs he could find, and started recording with Warner Bros.
 Records.

-Warner Bros bought out Morrison's Bang contract with a $20,000 cash transaction that took place in an abandoned warehouse on Ninth Avenue in Manhattan.
+Warner Bros. bought out Morrison's Bang contract with a $20,000 cash transaction that took place in an abandoned warehouse on Ninth Avenue in Manhattan.
 A clause required Morrison to submit 36 original songs within a year to Berns' music publishing company.
 He recorded them in one session on an out-of-tune guitar, with lyrics about subjects including ringworm and sandwiches.
-Berns thought the songs were "nonsense" and did not use them.
+Ilene Berns thought the songs were "nonsense" and did not use them.
 The throwaway compositions came to be known as the "revenge" songs, and did not see official release until the 2017 compilation The Authorized Bang Collection.

 Astral Weeks: 1968

 Morrison's first album for Warner Bros Records was Astral Weeks (which he had already performed in several clubs around Boston), a mystical song cycle, often considered to be his best work and one of the best albums of all time.
 Morrison has said, "When Astral Weeks came out, I was starving, literally."
-Released in 1968, the album eventually achieved critical acclaim, but it originally received an indifferent response from the public.
-It was described by AllMusic's William Ruhlmann as hypnotic, meditative, and as possessing a unique musical power.
+Released in 1968, the album originally received an indifferent response from the public, but it eventually achieved critical acclaim.

+The album is described by AllMusic's William Ruhlmann as hypnotic, meditative, and as possessing a unique musical power.
 It has been compared to French Impressionism and mystical Celtic poetry.
 A 2004 Rolling Stone magazine review begins with the words: "This is music of such enigmatic beauty that thirty-five years after its release, Astral Weeks still defies easy, admiring description."
 Alan Light later described Astral Weeks as "like nothing he had done previously—and really, nothing anyone had done previously.
 Morrison sings of lost love, death, and nostalgia for childhood in the Celtic soul that would become his signature."
 It has been placed on many lists of best albums of all time.
-In the 1995 Mojo list of 100 Best Albums, it was listed as number two and was number nineteen on the Rolling Stone magazine's The 500 Greatest Albums of All Time in 2003.
+In the 1995 Mojo list of 100 Best Albums, it was listed as number two and was number nineteen on the Rolling Stone magazine's "500 Greatest Albums of All Time" in 2003.
 In December 2009, it was voted the top Irish album of all time by a poll of leading Irish musicians conducted by Hot Press magazine.